Jbradu2/RegexTutorial/README.md

 ## Regex Components

 ### Anchors
-Represented by ^ and $, Anchors encapsulate a line.
-In our email regex, ^ ensures the email starts with a valid sequence, and $ ensures it ends appropriately.
+Anchors mark the start and end of the regex. they ensure the email pattern is matched from the beggining to the end of the string.
+Example:   ^([a-zA-Z0-9_\-\.]+)$

+In this example ^ is beggining anchor and $ is ending anchor.
 ### Quantifiers
-Quantifiers define the quantity of characters or groups to match.  + after a character class means one or more occuyrences of that class.
+Quantifiers define the quantity of characters or groups to match.  + after a character class means one or more occurences of that class.
+Example : ^([a-zA-Z0-9_\-\.]+)$

 ### OR Operator
 The OR operator, represented by |, allows for alternative matching.
 It helps define choices within the regex.
 example: ^(black|orange|blue|red)$ this means it matches black, orange, blue, or red